keithcheung/eventful/README.md

 # Eventful

-> an application build with Vue + Vuetify + Firebase for car enthusiast
+> an application build with Vue + Vuetify + Firebase to easily create events

 ## Build Setup